Frequently Asked Questions

 YES.
 Your department chair, director, dean or administrative supervisor must be aware of your plans to pursue external funding.
 We strongly recommend communicating with your supervisor about the project, specifically to discuss your goals and budget needs, including release time, and other pertinent information.
 The ORSP is not responsible for communicating a PI's project in advance of the routing sheet being distributed.

-Q: Is a Gift the same as a Grant?
+Is a gift the same as a grant?

 Generally, no. Some organizations call their awards “grants”, but they are really “gifts".
 Click here for more info.

 I’m preparing a federal proposal.
 Do I need to register with Grants.gov?